-Warren has her own plan for everything – except this
+Warren has own plan for everything, though not health care

 “He’s the only one who will see it through all the way to the end,” she said.
 “This is in his bones.”

-Katherine Brezler, who co-founded the group People for Bernie Sanders, said Warren’s embrace of Sanders’ health care plan has helped maintain good relations between the two competitors and their supporters.
+Katherine Brezler, who co-founded the group People for Bernie Sanders, said Warren’s embrace of Sanders’ health plan has helped maintain good relations between the two competitors and their supporters.

 “I genuinely think that neither camp is really going to have that hard a time voting for the other,” said Brezler, who helped raise money for Warren’s first Senate bid.